Google Pay

 If you do not request a billing address through Google Pay, a billing address is still required for processing.
 You can alternatively use an address you have on file.
 It is recommended to always require a billing address through Google Pay, and compare it with your address on file.

-*Note that shipping address cannot be substituted for a billing address.
+Note: Shipping address cannot be substituted for a billing address.

 Address Response Info received in your Address Response Object from Google Pay should be used to populate the corresponding Create Transaction API Address fields in your request to TabaPay.

-• Note that Address3, AdministrativeArea, and SortingCode fields in Google Pay are not supported by TabaPay.
+Note: Address3, AdministrativeArea, and SortingCode fields in Google Pay are not supported by TabaPay.
 Any information sent for these fields will be dropped.

 Sending Google Pay Transaction Request to TabaPay